-(Semi) Auto Installer Instructions
+(Semi) Auto Installer InstructionsΒΆ

-Rather than have to run several dozen commands to install and configure ntp, run this script.
+Rather than have to run several dozen commands to install and configure NTP, run this script.

 Note